 When thinking about what makes something newsworthy, you have to think about the targeted audience.
-Newsworthy characterizes any events, stories and occurrences that the audience of a given publication would find noteworthy or of interest.
+Newsworthy characterizes any event, story and occurrence that the audience of a given publication would find interesting.

 For publications like NBC News or the New York Times, whose audiences span the United States, standards for newsworthiness are more all-encompassing.
 Newsworthy stories cover a broad range of topics, from national and international news, business and consumer trends, and major current events.

 Industry-specific media outlets, on the other hand, would find an entirely different set of pitches newsworthy.
-An automotive magazine wouldn’t write about a new medical breakthrough, but they would find a recent safety study about the effectiveness of a certain mechanical part would be something they’d cover.
+An automotive magazine wouldn’t write about a new medical breakthrough, but they would find a recent safety study about the effectiveness of a certain mechanical technology to be newsworthy.

 The more elements of news value something has, the more “newsworthy” it’s deemed.
 Generally speaking, the world of journalism accepts eight elements of newsworthiness: impact, prominence, timeliness, proximity, currency, human interest, conflict, and the unusual.